theFlyF0x/BTCTransactionsPlotter/README.md

     git clone https://github.com/theFlyF0x/BTCTransactionsPlotter.git
     cd BTCTransactionsPlotter
     ```
-2. Install requirements
+2. Install the required packages listed above
-   TODO make a requirements.txt

 ## Running
 The tools can be run with Python, or it can be compiled into an executable.